DSCC celebrates life, legacy of Dr. Martin Luther King Jr.

 |0

-This work, DSCC celebrates life, legacy of Dr. Martin Luther King Jr. [Image 3 of 3], by Arthur Hylton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, DSCC celebrates life, legacy of Dr. Martin Luther King Jr., by Cindy Pray, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT